User Roles Guide | User Documentation | Striven

 +

 User Roles are comprised of many different available permissions found within Striven.
 The User Role indicates which of the available permissions are enabled.
 When a Striven user is assigned a User Role, they are then given access to the permissions within that User Role.
 If a user does not have access to a page or function, they can request access as needed.
 Requests for permissions will be either approved or denied by the Employee designated as the Permission Request Notification Recipient in the Company Settings.
 To learn more about permission request recipients, please reference our Company Setup Guide.
 Below is a look at the User Roles Management page.
-To view User Roles use the following steps below:
+You may use the Search icon to narrow the User Roles listed on this page by Role (Name), Status, and if whether they can assign other User Roles.
+To view User Roles, navigate through the following:

 Employees → Security → Roles